 Also if Mars is AK then placement of BK in the 7th H from it is not good because it is the Marana Karaka Sthana (MKS) from Mars.

 If Saturn is AK then the placement of BK in the same house or 1st House is also not desirable, it is Marana Karaka Sthana (MKS) from Saturn.

 Example: Swami Vivekananda has Sun as Atma Karaka (AK) and Saturn as Bhratr Karaka (BK).
 Sun is placed in Lagna and Saturn is placed in the 10th house.
 They are in the quadrant from each other, it shows active constructive efforts from both sides.
-We know that Sun and Saturn are natural enemies, so there was a rift between him and his guru Shri Ramakrishna Paramahansa initially.
-His guru compelled him for many things against his wish, including to renounce (not to get married).
+We know that the Sun and Saturn are natural enemies, so there was a rift between him and his guru Shri Ramakrishna Paramahansa initially.
+His guru compelled him for many things against his wish, including to renounce (not getting married).